A 60-inch model with ample storage space. Its solid oak construction, crisp white finish, and stainless steel hardware fit almost any decor.

 Some of our testers found that the draws have the tendency to stick.
 It's also on the higher end of the price range.

-Features soft-closing draws.
+Features soft-closing drawers.
 Has sleek nickel hardware and hardwood cabinet in a 30-inch model that fits tight spaces.
 Comes in white or espresso.

 The price is a bit high for a small vanity, yet the marble top doesn't have the quality of others we tested.